 Hanley had seen her though, and had run after her as she ran through the deserted streets of Palumpolum.
 She couldn't if tell they were abandoned because of the soldiers' arrival or if it was because of the terrible weather.
 Either way it benefitted her.
 She didn't have to worry about the pedestrians.

 Hunter quickly turned and began to run through the alley ways.
 When she had looked behind her, she couldn't see Hanley.
 She almost sighed in relief before she felt herself colliding into something.

 "Got you."
 Hunter was pushed back, her body slamming into the cement walls.
 Hanley had stared down at her with wide eyes full of sorrow and madness.

 "Hanley..."
 Hunter managed to whisper, her body freezing up in terror.
 "H-Hanley wh-"

 "You killed them!
 You killed mom and dad!"
 Hunter felt a sharp pain in her chest, remembering that the blood she was covered in wasn't her own.

 "Hanley, I didn't-"

-His voice cracked and he was now trying hard not to cry.
-Hanley punch the wall beside Hunter's face, making her jump.
+His voice cracked and he had tried his best not to cry.
+Hanley punched the wall beside Hunter's face, making her jump.
 "Run."
 He said in that unnerving voice again.
 "Run.
 I will find you.
 And I will kill you."
 Hanley stepped back, looking at Hunter with cold eyes.
 "Monster."